zeek/zeek/scripts/base/frameworks/broker/main.zeek.rst

    :Default: ``""``

    Path to the file containing the private key for this node's certificate.
-If set, Bro will require valid certificates for all peers.
+If set, Zeek will require valid certificates for all peers.

 .. zeek:id:: Broker::ssl_passphrase